surfer190/fixes/docs/security/ssh.md

 > For instance, a hash function H might take an input bit string of any length up to 50,000 bits, and uniformly produce a 128-bit output

-THe idea is the hash is sent along with the mesage.
+The idea is the hash is sent along with the mesage.
 The receiver calcualtes the hash from the message and compares it with the sent hash.
 If they differ - the integrity of the message is failed and has been changed in transit.

 Uses: